TheB2D/Mathworks_Team1_BatteryProfiling/README.md

 4. Open "BatteryCharging_StudentProjectTemplate.mlx".
 5. Make sure the battery data is in the same folder.
 6. Install required Matlab Toolboxes
+   - In the Matlab Application click "Home" and then "Add-ons".
+   - On the "Add-ons" popup search & install "Curve Fitting Toolbox"
 7. Click "Run".
 ## Expected Results
 ### Task 1